A 6D interferometric inertial isolation system

 Thermal expansion makes two distant points of the platform move differentially.
 We stabilize motion at one point of the platform while the optic is suspended from a different location.
-We estimate the amplitude spectra density of the thermal-expansion-driven motion, $\sqrt{S_{\rm te}}$, of the optic suspension point at 1\,mHz to be
+We estimate the amplitude spectral density of the thermal-expansion-driven motion, $\sqrt{S_{\rm te}}$, of the optic suspension point at 1\,mHz to be

 where $\alpha \approx 10^{-5}$ is the coefficient of thermal expansion, $\Delta T$ is the temperature fluctuation, and $\Delta L$ is the distance between the optic suspension point and the seismometer.
 The temperature gradients that cause this relative motion decrease in magnitude as $1/f$ and they are additionally low-pass filtered by LIGO's vacuum enclosure with a timescale of $\sim$5 hours.
 Therefore, above 1\,mHz this noise decreases as $1/f^2$ and should not limit isolation performance.